TruAF Detection Algorithm Cardiac Device Features

-Approximately 20% of single chamber ICD patients may develop atrial fibrillation (AF) within the first 2 years of their ICD implant.1 This can lead to an increased risk of stroke and/or heart failure.2,3 Unfortunately, a significant number of AF episodes are asymptomatic and therefore missed when using standard intermittent monitoring techniques.4-9
+A study from 2015 showed 20% of single chamber ICD patients may develop atrial fibrillation (AF) within the first 2 years of implant.1 This can lead to an increased risk of stroke and/or heart failure.2,3 Unfortunately, a significant number of AF episodes are asymptomatic and therefore missed when using standard intermittent monitoring techniques.4-9

 Traditionally, single chamber ICDs have been unable to determine whether a patient is experiencing AF episodes due to the lack of an atrial lead — until now.

 With the TruAF™ Detection Algorithm, you can detect AF without an atrial lead.